wpelevator/wp-env-project-example/README.md

     │   ├── wp-config.php (created by wp-env)
     │   ├── ...
-    └── wp-content (mapped via .wp-env.json from project root) ├── plugins
+    └── wp-content (mapped via .wp-env.json from project root) ├── vendor (created by Composer to ensure it is available inside the containers) ├── plugins
         │   ├── my-plugin (tracked in the repository) │   │   ├── composer.json